 The website of Spherea GmbH offers the possibility to establish a swift electronic contact with our company.
 If a data subject contacts us by E-Mail via a contact form, the personal data transmitted by the data subject will be automatically stored.
 Such personal data transmitted to us by a data subject on a voluntarily basis are stored for the purpose of working on the requests or to contact the data subject.
 These personal data are not transferred to third parties.

-The controller processes and stores the data subject’s personal data only for the period of time necessary for the purposes for which it is being processed or as required by law.
-If the purpose of the storage ceases to apply or if a statutory storage period expires, the personal data is blocked or deleted as a matter of routine and in accordance with data protection regulations.
+The person responsible for the processing processes and stores personal data of the data subject only for the period that is necessary to achieve the storage purpose or that has been provided for by the legislator.
+If the storage purpose no longer applies or if a statutory storage period expires, the personal data will be routinely blocked or deleted in accordance with the regulations.

 a) Right of Confirmation